epaulson/boptest-bacnet-proxy/README.md

 ```
 python BopTestProxy.py simple.ttl 19740 3600
 ```
-The first number is the virtual "Start time" for the simulation - in this case, that's 5:29am in the simulation.
+The first number is the virtual "Start time" for the simulation - in this case, that's 5:29am on the first day in the simulation.
 The second number is the "warmup time" for the simulation - BOPtest actually starts running the simulation at 4:29am and automatically advances the simulation to 5:29am.

 In the 'multizone_office_simple_air' test case, the internal supervisory control algorithm starts a building "unoccupied but preheat" period at 5:31am virtual time, assuming the simulation has been running at least 1 minute (which it will because we started it at 5:29am virtual time)